SMSPIRITUALITY—MEDIA

 The three bodies

 The classical Mahāyāna formulation distinguishes three modes in which buddhahood is manifest.
-The *dharmakāya* — the truth body or reality body — is the buddha as he is in himself: not a person but the unconditioned, unfabricated nature of reality, identical with *emptiness* and with the awakened nature any practitioner is in principle capable of recognising.
-The sambhogakāya — the enjoyment body or bliss body — is the buddha as he appears to advanced bodhisattvas in pure visionary fields: the luminous deity-form manifestations that teach the highest Mahāyāna and Vajrayāna doctrines and are visible only to practitioners whose perceptual capacity has been refined enough to register them.
-The nirmāṇakāya — the transformation body or emanation body — is the buddha as he appears in the ordinary historical world: the physical, walking, teaching person whom non-advanced beings can see, hear and follow. Śākyamuni, the historical Buddha of the sixth-century BCE Ganges plain, is the nirmāṇakāya the present world-age received; the sambhogakāya figures of Avalokiteśvara and Mañjuśrī populate the Pure Lands; the *dharmakāya* is what they are all expressions of, and what the practitioner's own awakened nature, when recognised, is found to be.
+The *dharmakāya* (the truth body or reality body) is the buddha as he is in himself: not a person but the unconditioned, unfabricated nature of reality, identical with *emptiness* and with the awakened nature any practitioner can in principle recognise.
+The sambhogakāya (the enjoyment body or bliss body) is the buddha as he appears to advanced bodhisattvas in pure visionary fields.
+These are the luminous deity-form manifestations that teach the highest Mahāyāna and Vajrayāna doctrines, and they are visible only to practitioners whose perception has been refined enough to register them.
+The nirmāṇakāya (the transformation body or emanation body) is the buddha as he appears in the ordinary historical world: the physical, walking, teaching person whom ordinary beings can see, hear, and follow. Śākyamuni, the historical Buddha of the sixth-century BCE Ganges plain, is the nirmāṇakāya the present world-age received.
+The sambhogakāya figures of Avalokiteśvara and Mañjuśrī populate the Pure Lands.
+The *dharmakāya* is what both are expressions of, and what the practitioner's own awakened nature, when recognised, turns out to be.

 The doctrinal problem it solves

-The doctrine emerges in the fourth century as Asaṅga and Vasubandhu, the founding figures of the Yogācāra school, work to systematise the implications of the earlier Mahāyāna sūtra literature.
+The doctrine emerges in the fourth century as Asaṅga and Vasubandhu, the founding figures of the Yogācāra school, work to systematise the earlier Mahāyāna sūtra literature.
 Two problems converged.
-First, the Prajñāpāramitā sūtras had been describing buddhas — and bodhisattvas — operating across cosmic time-scales and in pure visionary fields, in a register entirely unlike the human teacher of the early Pāli canon.
-The early tradition had no doctrinal apparatus for distinguishing the historical teacher from these cosmic figures, and the appearance of multiple buddhas teaching simultaneously across the Mahāyāna cosmos needed an account.
-Second, the emptiness teaching of the Madhyamaka school, articulated by Nāgārjuna, had collapsed the substantialist account of any self-existent buddha-figure: the buddha cannot, on the strictest Madhyamaka reading, be a thing that has its own being, but the tradition was not prepared to say that the buddha is therefore a fiction.
-The three-body doctrine resolves both problems at once: the dharmakāya is empty in the Madhyamaka sense; the sambhogakāya and nirmāṇakāya are the upāya — skilful-means — appearances through which the empty dharmakāya makes itself perceptible to beings at different levels of capacity.
+First, the Prajñāpāramitā sūtras described buddhas and bodhisattvas operating across cosmic time-scales and in pure visionary fields, in a register entirely unlike the human teacher of the early Pāli canon.
+The early tradition had no way to distinguish the historical teacher from these cosmic figures, and the appearance of multiple buddhas teaching simultaneously across the Mahāyāna cosmos needed an explanation.
+Second, the emptiness teaching of the Madhyamaka school, articulated by Nāgārjuna, had undermined any substantialist account of a self-existent buddha.
+On the strictest Madhyamaka reading, the buddha cannot be a thing with its own being, but the tradition was not prepared to say the buddha is therefore a fiction.
+The three-body doctrine resolves both problems at once.
+The dharmakāya is empty in the Madhyamaka sense.
+The sambhogakāya and nirmāṇakāya are upāya (skilful-means) appearances through which the empty dharmakāya makes itself perceptible to beings at different levels of capacity.

 Trikāya in practice